Tahidul-I/Creating-Fashion-Retail-Database-Table-From-Scratch/README.md

 # Creatung Fashin DB Tables

 ## Project Overview

-**Project Title**: Creating table of Fashin Databse by implementing DDL **Database**: `fashion_db`
+**Project Title**: Creating Fashion DB tables by implementing DDL
+**Database**: `fashion_db`

-The purpose of this project is to demostrate the SQL skills and tecjniques that are required to create tables associated with a database from scratch.
-For creating this porject, an **ER Diagram** was followed which can be can be seen from the **fashion_db_er_diagram.png** file uploaded in this repository.
+The purpose of this project is to demonstrate the SQL skills and techniques that are required to create tables associated with a database from scratch.
+For creating this porject, an **ER Diagram** was followed which can be  seen from the **fashion_db_er_diagram.png** file uploaded in this repository.

 ## Objectives

 1. Creating all tables associated with the Fashion DB
 2. Indexing

 ## SQL CODE FOR CREATING FASHION DB TABLES

 DROP DATABASE IF EXISTS FASHION_DB;
 CREATE DATABASE IF NOT EXISTS FASHION_DB;

 -- Defining the fashion db database for safety
 USE FASHION_DB;

 -- suppliers table
 CREATE TABLE suppliers (